davidcavazos/marble-madness-3d/README.md

 2. Install the dependencies
 From YaST check the following: boost-devel sdl-devel Mesa-devel

+2.5 Install Bullet Physics
+cmake ../bullet-trunk-rev2600 -G "Unix Makefiles" -DBUILD_EXTRAS=off -DBUILD_DEMOS=off -DINSTALL_LIBS=on

 3. Download from GitHub repository
-Navigate to the folder the source code will be downloaded
-$ git clone git://github.com/davido262/marble-madness-3d.git
+Navigate to the folder the source code will be downloaded git clone git://github.com/davido262/marble-madness-3d.git

 4. Compile and install project
-Navigate to the folder where the build will be compiled (preferably outside the source)
-$ ccmake git-source-folder -G "Unix Makefiles"
+Navigate to the folder where the build will be compiled (preferably outside the source) ccmake git-source-folder -G "Unix Makefiles"
 Press [c] to configure
-Press [g] to generate and exit
+Press [g] to generate and exit make
-$ make
 Run the executable under src/